Heard of Clement Bayard, Gräf & Stift (Graef & Stift) and Auto Carrier (AC)? Chances are that only the most diehard automobile enthusiasts would have.

 Clement-Bayard was a French car built from 1903 onward.
 In 1914 the factory was taken over by the advancing German army, and sold to Citroen after the War in 1922.

 If Maharana Chhatrasinhji was a pioneer, his son Maharaja Vijaysinhji was a connoisseur and a man of great taste, be it for exquisite properties, thoroughbred horses or classic cars.
 The Rolls-Royce Silver Ghost 1913 had come to the fore with its sterling performance in the arduous Alpine test.
 He had to have one of these, and he did find one in Calcutta.
 He bought another magnificent Silver Ghost 1921, acquired the first production Rolls-Royce 20 hp (Baby Rolls), another Silver Ghost 1924, two Rolls-Royce Phantom I, three Phantom II, two 20/25 hp, and a stunning Phantom III 1937.
-His sports cars included a Bentley 3 litre 1927 coupe and a Riley, and indeed owned most of the marque and known brands Hispano Suiza, Ford, Renault, Packard, Vauxhall, Jaguar, Buick, Austin, Fiat, Humber and Hillman, among others.
+His sports cars included a Bentley 3 litre 1927 coupe, and indeed owned most of the marque and known brands Hispano Suiza, Ford, Renault, Packard, Vauxhall, Jaguar, Buick, Austin, Fiat, Humber and Hillman, among others.

 With a sporting bent of mind, Maharaja Vijaysinhji bought a car completely unheard of now, a Gräf & Stift (Graef & Stift) 6 cylinder in the early 1920s.
 Gräf & Stift was an Austrian company, founded in 1902 by the brothers Franz, Heinrich and Karl Gräf, and the investor Wilhelm Stift.
 Before the Second World War, the company was a well-known manufacturer of luxury automobiles, including the Double Phaeton that carried Archduke Franz Ferdinand and his wife Sophie, when they were assassinated in Sarajevo in June 1914.
 By the 1930s Gräf & Stift had begun making trucks and buses, and ceased car manufacturing in 1938.